uptonking/note4yaoo/lib-notebook-observablehq-docs-runtime.md

 ---
-title: lib-notebook-observablehq-docs-runtime-inspector
+title: lib-notebook-observablehq-docs-runtime
-tags: [docs, observablehq]
+tags: [docs, notebook, observablehq, runtime]
 created: '2021-05-14T14:44:25.385Z'
-modified: '2021-05-14T14:51:47.612Z'
+modified: '2021-05-22T18:47:39.353Z'
 ---

+# lib-notebook-observablehq-docs-runtime

-# lib-notebook-observablehq-docs-runtime-inspector
+# guide

-# runtime
+# docs

 - https://github.com/observablehq/runtime
   - The Observable dataflow runtime.
+  - an open-source runtime which stitches together a notebook’s cells into a dependency graph and brings them to life through evaluation

 - The Observable runtime lets you run Observable notebooks as true reactive programs in any JavaScript environment: on your personal website, integrated into your web application or interactive dashboard.